sambacha/hardhat-spark/docs/concepts/module_builder/contract_instance.md

 ## Custom signers

-If you would like to change singer/deployer of contract function call you can use it like this:
+In case that you desire to change signer/deployer/sender of any function call that is triggered for contract A, here is how you can do that:

 ```
 A.instance().setDeployer(newWallet)